Matías de Andrade

 Matías de Andrade (born 22 April 1993) is an Argentine Paralympic swimmer who specialises in backstroke swimming and competes in international elite events.
-He is a two-time World medalist and a Parapan American Games champion.
+He is a two-time World Para Swimming Championships medalist and a Parapan American Games champion.

+Career

 De Andrade has competed at the 2012 and 2016 Summer Paralympics, and is qualified to compete at the 2020 Summer Paralympics.